beyondessential/tamanu/packages/mobile/README.md

 #### Android Studio

 Open Android Studio and select to "Open an existing Android Studio project" and then choose the android file inside the tamanu App folder.
-Why for it to link and build.
+Wait for it to link and build.

 ## Running